matrix-org/matrix-spec-proposals/proposals/2346-bridge-info-state-event.md

             "displayname": "Friends", // Optional
             "avatar": "mxc://foo/bar", // Optional
             "external_url": "irc://chat.freenode.net/#friends" // Optional
+        }
     },
-        // Custom vendor-specific keys
-        "org.matrix.appservice-irc.room_mode": "+sn",
-    },
     "sender": "@appservice-irc:matrix.org"
 }
 ```

-The `state_key` must be comprised of the bridge's prefix, followed by the `protocol.id`, followed by the `network.id`, followed by the `channel.id`.
+The `state_key` must be comprised of the bridge's prefix, followed by the `protocol.id`, followed by the `network.id`,
+followed by the `channel.id`.
 Any `/`s must be escaped into `%2F`.
-The bridge prefix can be anything, but should uniquely identify the bridge software
+The bridge prefix can be anything, but should uniquely
-that consumes the event.
-E.g. The matrix.org IRC bridge `matrix-org/matrix-appservice-irc` becomes `org.matrix.appservice-irc`.
+identify the bridge software.
+E.g. The matrix.org IRC bridge `matrix-org/matrix-appservice-irc`
+becomes `org.matrix.appservice-irc`.
 This is to help distinguish two bridges on different softwares which may conflict.

-The `sender` should be the MXID of the bridge bot.
+The `bridgebot` should be the MXID of the bridge bot.
+It is important to note that `sender` should not be presumed to be
+the bridge bot.
+This is because room upgrades, other bridges or admins could also set the state in the room on behalf of
+the bridge bot.

 The `creator` field is the name of the *user* which provisioned the bridge.
 In the case of alias based bridges, where the
-creator is not known -- it may be omitted.
+creator is not known -- it should be omitted.

 The `protocol` field describes the protocol that is being bridged.
 For example, it may be "IRC", "Slack", or "Discord".
 This
 field does not describe the low level protocol the bridge is using to access the network, but a common user recongnisable